okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 After you've completed the Sign-In Widget upgrade, review the [Okta Identity Engine overview](/docs/concepts/oie-intro/) to take advantage of the new features in Identity Engine.

-## Best practice for widget maintenance
+## Best practice for Sign-In Widget maintenance

-For best practices, keep your [widget](https://github.com/okta/okta-signin-widget/releases) up to date.
+For best practices, keep your [Sign-In Widget](https://github.com/okta/okta-signin-widget/releases) up to date.
 This maintenance is essential so that you can use the latest Identity Engine features and benefit from ongoing improvements to the codebase.

-The specific steps to upgrade your widget depend on your [user authentication deployment model](/docs/concepts/redirect-vs-embedded/), which can be one of the following:
+The specific steps to upgrade your Sign-In Widget depend on your [user authentication deployment model](/docs/concepts/redirect-vs-embedded/), which can be one of the following:

 * [Redirect authentication](#upgrade-process-for-a-redirect-sign-in-flow): Okta-hosted with no custom URL domain
 * [Redirect authentication](#upgrade-process-for-a-redirect-sign-in-flow): Okta-hosted with custom URL domain
 * [Embedded authentication](#upgrade-process-for-an-embedded-widget): Self-hosted.
-The embedded widget is able to perform the OIDC flow and return OAuth tokens directly within the app.
+The embedded Sign-In Widget is able to perform the OIDC flow and return OAuth tokens directly within the app.

 ## Upgrade process for a redirect sign-in flow